New Identities from a Combinatorial Approach to Generalized Fibonacci and Generalized Lucas Numbers: Main results

-\begin{proof} There are $k + k(k-1)$ type $\mathcal{B}$ tilings of a $1 \times (n+1)$ board without gray rectangles: $k$ ending with tail of size $k-1$ and $k(k-1)$ with tail of size $k$, since for each position for the black square there are $k-1$ for the gray one.
+\begin{proof} It is easy to see that there are $k + k(k-1)$ type $\mathcal{B}$ tilings of a $1 \times (n+1)$ board that do not have a gray rectangle before the tail: $k$ having tails of size $k-1$ and $k(k-1)$ having tails of size $2k-1$, since for each position of the black square we have $k-1$ positions to place the gray rectangle in the tail.